 Find Retail jobs | Zoek UK

-We currently have 474 Retail Jobs in the UK
+We found 7,193 Retail Jobs in the UK

 The UK retail industry generated £381 billion in sales in 2018 and is the largest private sector employee with almost three million employees in the UK.
 The industry covers a wide scope of areas, including shops, supermarkets department stores and internet retailers.
 As such, careers in retail can be varied, involving a variety of positions, locations and responsibilities.
 Keep reading to learn more about Retail jobs, including expected salaries and career development opportunities.